-Who can ever forget the scrumptious taste of classic no-bake cookies?
+Who remembers the scrumptious taste of classic no-bake cookies with peanut butter, oats, and cocoa powder?

-Now it’s my turn to pass the legacy!
+Now, it’s my turn to pass on the legacy!

 How to store no-bake cookies